Mike-Kolikidis/ScormPlayer/Readme.md

 ## Docker

 Docker configuration and auxilliary files are in folder `docker`.
-The container's image is based of Ubuntu linux.
+The container's image is based on Ubuntu linux.

 `docker-compose.yml` contains settings to run the Proxy and the demo application in a docker container.